HOW MY MOM STOPPED A HOMICIDAL MANIAC

-I have a very close relationship with him today and as I write this, he and my mother are out having an early Christmas with my son and three daughters.
+I have a very close relationship with him today and as I write this, he and my mother are out having an early Christmas together with us.

 I realized that their anger and pain came from the same place as mine – the lack of a loving connection with their fathers, and I forgave them too.
 In fact, one night at the bar in my early 20’s I was walking across the room when one of them fell over himself trying to get out of my way.
 I helped him up and asked him what was wrong.

 “I – I – I…thought you were going to …beat me up!” he stammered.

 Ironically, I didn’t even remember him as one of the bullies because there had been so many guys more cruel than he had apparently been.